AdamGonda/adamgonda.com/_posts/2020-10-20-The-console-runner.md

 # Intro

-If you ever created a game before, you know that in every game, there is a game loop at the core, and its job is to keep updating the game until we exit.
+If you ever created a game before, you know that in the ❤️ of every game, there is a game loop and its job is to keep updating the game until we exit.
-In case of snake, the `console-runner` will provide our game loop.
+In the case of Snake, the `console-runner` will provide our game loop.
-Here is a high level overview of our architecture.
+Here is a high-level overview of our architecture.

 {% include post-image.html
   src='snake-overview.jpg'